whitneyburton/portfolios/students/1603/robert-jaeger/20160429-robert-jaeger-m1.markdown

 ##### Evaluation Comments: (Jhun)
 * There were a couple of long methods.
 That's kind of hard to get away from esp with the main file.
 What I did see is that they moved the logic into other methods within the other classes.
 I liked that.
 I stuck to the single-responsiblity rule.
 * I liked the test.
 Some of the classes were tested indirectly.
 I game them a 3.5 because of how broken down they where.
 There is some room for improvement but I feel like they were pretty much there.
-* this goes hand in hand with the FR&S. I liked how this group was holding to keeping things clean and simple.
+* This goes hand in hand with the FR&S. I liked how this group was holding to keeping things clean and simple.
 One method does one thing.

 ##### Evaluation Scores:
 * Overall Functionality: 4